sitaber/sitaber.github.io/articles/making-the-site/making-the-site.md

 ```
 <br>

-`build.py` is the above code and `serve.sh` is a simple script to run Pythons `http.server` and serve the `_site` directory so I can build and view the site locally.
+Where the file `build.py` is the above code and `serve.sh` is a simple script to run Pythons `http.server` and serve the `_site` directory, so I can build and view the site locally.

 __serve.sh__